AdnanAraf/ToysManagement/src/README.md

 ### Adnan Araf

--This is Educational and Learning Toys
+- This is Educational and Learning Toys

--This Website name ToyMasterClass
+- This Website name ToyMasterClass

--Here is a navbar , Template , ShopCategory, Gallery , Gift Toys,Our Customer's Review,Footer.
+- Here is a navbar , Template , ShopCategory, Gallery , Gift Toys,Our Customer's Review,Footer.

--This Navbar has Home , All Toys , Add Toys My Toys , Blog.
+- This Navbar has Home , All Toys , Add Toys My Toys , Blog.

--All types of toys can be found in the All Toys section .
+- All types of toys can be found in the All Toys section .

--Any toy can be added in add toys section .
+- Any toy can be added in add toys section .

--User logs in, they will see the My Toys Page.
+- User logs in, they will see the My Toys Page.